 Other elements are usually included in the header as well.

 Meta description tags don’t directly influence search engine rankings.
 But unlike with meta keywords (which are completely ignored by search engines), that doesn’t mean they’re not an important part of SEO.

-When one of your ideal customers types something into Google (or any other search engine), the SEO titles of the displayed search listings will serve to capture their attention, the dates will reassure them the suggested content is up to date (if that’s relevant for their query) and the search listing descriptions will tell them why they should click through to consume each piece of content listed — they’re like organic ads for the content.
+When one of your ideal customers types something into Google (or any other search engine), the SEO titles of the displayed search listings will serve to capture their attention, the dates will reassure them the suggested content is up to date (if that’s relevant for their query) and the search listing descriptions will tell them why they should click through to consume each piece of content listed.

-So, if you want your ideal customers to click through to visit your content when they use a search engine to find the information or solutions they need, your search listings must offer a compelling reason for them to do so.
+So, when your ideal customers use a search engine to find the information or solutions they need, if you want them to click through to visit your content, your search listings must offer a compelling reason for them to do so.
 And your best chance of being able to write that compelling reason is to provide search engines with a meta description that accurately reflects your content and is relevant to the search query.

 This is why meta descriptions are important for all websites.